 Our sponsor, The Lightstone Group, which is majority-owned and controlled by Mr. Lichtenstein, is, we believe, one of the largest private commercial real estate owners and operators in the United States.
-As of April 1, 2015, our sponsor directly or indirectly advises or has equity interests in a diversified portfolio of over 100 properties containing approximately 10,135 multifamily units, 1.3 million leasable square feet of office space, 1.6 million leasable square feet of industrial space, 24 hotels and 3.3 million leasable square feet of retail space.
-These residential, office, industrial, hospitality and retail properties are located in 20 states.
-Based in New York, and supported by regional offices in New Jersey and Maryland, our sponsor employs approximately 425 staff and professionals.
+As of March 15, 2016, our sponsor directly or indirectly advises or has equity interests in a diversified portfolio of over 100 properties containing approximately 10,285 multifamily units, 0.3 million leasable square feet of office space, 1.5 million leasable square feet of industrial space, 25 hotels and 3.3 million leasable square feet of retail space.
+These residential, office, industrial, hospitality and retail properties are located in 21 states.
+Our sponsor is based in New York, and supported by regional offices in New Jersey, Maryland and Illinois, our sponsor employs approximately 383 staff and professionals.
 Our sponsor is experienced in selecting, underwriting, including due diligence, managing, leasing, disposing of, financing, and accounting for real estate-based investments as well as investor relations.
 In addition, our sponsor, along with its affiliates, has been one of the largest developers of outlet shopping centers in the United States over the last 10 years, having owned, managed and developed 25 outlet centers totaling more than eight million leasable square feet, and is an active residential developer in New York City.

 Our sponsor has extensive experience obtaining various types of financing for its real estate investments, as well as sponsored development projects, from mezzanine loans, first mortgage loans and preferred equity interests.
-Our sponsor has structured over \$550 million in financing for its sponsored development projects between 2007 and December 31, 2014.
+Our sponsor has structured over \$823 million in financing for its sponsored development projects between 2007 and December 31, 2015.
 Through this experience, our sponsor has obtained significant insight and knowledge regarding the underwriting process in originating as well as acquiring commercial real estate debt and securities.
 We believe that we can leverage our sponsor's extensive real estate and financing experience and portfolio management skills to structure and manage our investments prudently and efficiently.

-Our sponsor is also the sponsor of Lightstone Value Plus Real Estate Investment Trust, Inc., or Lightstone I, Lightstone Value Plus Real Estate Investment Trust II, Inc., or Lightstone II, and Lightstone Value Plus Real Estate Investment Trust III, Inc., or Lightstone III.
-These REITs have similar investment objectives to ours, but they invest primarily in properties whereas we intend to invest in real estate-related investments secured by or related to properties.
+Our sponsor is also the sponsor of Lightstone Value Plus Real Estate Investment Trust, Inc., or Lightstone I, Lightstone Value Plus Real Estate Investment Trust II, Inc., or Lightstone II, Lightstone Value Plus Real Estate Investment Trust III, Inc., or Lightstone III and Hamilton National Income Trust, Inc. or HNIT.
+These REITs have similar investment objectives to ours, but they invest primarily in properties whereas we have invested in and intend to continue to invest in real estate and real estate-related investments secured by or related to properties.
 For a description of the recent adverse developments that have affected and may continue to affect some of our sponsor's properties, see the section of this prospectus captioned "Prior Performance Summary - Recent Adverse Business Developments."